 The Ultimate Guide to WordPress Security and Maintenance Best Practices

-WordPress is a dynamic platform that regularly releases updates to improve security, functionality, and performance.
-Keeping your WordPress core, themes, and plugins up to date is your first and most crucial defence against security threats.
+WordPress frequently releases updates to enhance security, functionality, and performance.
+Keeping your WordPress core, themes, and plugins updated is crucial to fend off security threats.

-- Pro Tip: Always test updates in a staging environment before pushing them live, especially for major updates, to avoid breaking your site.
+- Pro Tip: Test updates in a staging environment before making them live to avoid potential issues.

-Question: When was the last time you checked your backup strategy?
-If you’re not sure, now might be a good time to review it.
+Question: When was the last time you reviewed your backup strategy?
+If you’re unsure, now is the time.

 3. Strong Passwords and User Management

-- Use strong, unique passwords for all users, and encourage the use of a password manager.
+- Use strong, unique passwords and encourage password manager use.

-Stat: According to a report, 81% of data breaches occur due to weak or stolen passwords.
+Stat: 81% of data breaches are due to weak or stolen passwords.

 4. Install a Security Plugin